A Study in Scarlet: Other media

-In 2014, A Study in Scarlet was adapted again for the stage by Greg Freeman, Lila Whelan and Annabelle Brown for Tacit Theatre.
+In 2014, A Study in Scarlet was adapted for the stage by Greg Freeman, Lila Whelan and Annabelle Brown for Tacit Theatre.
 The production premiered at Southwark Playhouse in London in March 2014.

 In February 2019, a new adaptation of "A Study in Scarlet" was staged at DM Performance Works at the Factory in Nuremberg, PA.
 It was adapted by Bill Amos under the title "Sherlock Holmes and the Scarlet Avenger".

+In August 2025, the play was produced a second time by The Pennsylvania Theater of Performing Arts in Hazleton, PA.

-In June 2022, Pitlochry Festival Theatre will produce a brand-new adaptation by playwright and actor Lesley Hart.
-"Sherlock Holmes; A Study in Lipstick, Ketchup and Blood" performed in an outdoor amphitheater by two performers.
+In June 2022, Pitlochry Festival Theatre produced a new adaptation by playwright and actor Lesley Hart, Sherlock Holmes: A Study in Lipstick, Ketchup and Blood performed in an outdoor amphitheater by two performers.
+The production uses A Study in Scarlet as a play within a play set in a post-apocalyptic future.

 Allusions in other works

-In his Naked is the Best Disguise (1974), Samuel Rosenberg notes the similarity between Jefferson Hope's tracking of Enoch Drebber and a sequence in James Joyce's novel Ulysses, though of course Joyce's work did not begin to appear in print until 1918.
+In his Naked Is the Best Disguise (1974), Samuel Rosenberg notes the similarity between Jefferson Hope's tracking of Enoch Drebber and a sequence in James Joyce's novel Ulysses, though of course Joyce's work did not begin to appear in print until 1918.
 Several other associations between Conan Doyle and Joyce are also listed in Rosenberg's book.

 The British fantasy and comic book writer Neil Gaiman adapted this story to the universe of horror writer H. P. Lovecraft's Cthulhu Mythos.
 The new short story is titled "A Study in Emerald" (2004) and is modelled with a parallel structure.

 In Garage Sale Mystery: The Novel Murders (2016), the second murder is an imitation of this murder.

 In The Great Ace Attorney 2: Resolve, a character by the name of Enoch Drebber appears in the third case.
 Rather than a Mormon that forced a woman into an abusive marriage and was killed for it, Drebber is instead a brilliant scientist and engineer who worked on a device to get revenge on the man that ruined his life.

+The Will Brandon novel A Study in Crimson (2023) situates the meeting of the Holmes and Watson counterparts, Captain Derrick Miles and Dr. Frank Hooper, in Fort Worth, Texas, in 1876, with a historical backstory set during the Comanche captivity of Cynthia Ann Parker and Rachel Plummer.